dan0102dan/exchangel/web/README.md

 [Back to Table of Contents](#table-of-contents)
 ---

-### Swap Page
+## Swap Page

-The [`Swap`](./src/routes/Swap/Swap.jsx) page within the Exchangel web application is dedicated to providing users with detailed information about a selected cryptocurrency, facilitating seamless exchanges, and enhancing user interaction with cryptocurrency data.
+The [`Swap`](./src/routes/Swap/Swap.jsx) page within the Exchangel web application is dedicated to providing users with detailed information about a selected cryptocurrency, facilitating seamless exchanges, and enhancing user handling of cryptocurrency data.
 Below is a comprehensive overview of the page's components and functionality:

 ### Component Structure